Tennis elbow is a condition that causes pain around the outside of the elbow.

 It's clinically known as lateral epicondylitis.

-It often occurs after strenuous overuse of the muscles and tendons of the forearm, near the elbow joint.
+It often happens after overuse or repeated action of the muscles of the forearm, near the elbow joint.

 - when gripping small objects, such as a pen

 - when twisting your forearm, such as turning a door handle or opening a jar